shamlyaa/waiting-room-sample-app/README.md

 ![Pre-call result](https://raw.githubusercontent.com/nexmo-se/waiting-room-sample-app/main/src/images/both-participants.png)

 This application will show you how to implement a waiting room (wait for the host to join).
 It also showcases best practices to improve the pre-call user experience.
 The app lets you change the audio and video devices and will update the list of devices available if there's a device plugged/unplugged during the call.
 It will show a progress bar moving as you speak to make sure that your microphone works and it will run a pre-call test before connecting you to the session.
 You will see the results on screen once the test is completed.
+The UI is not optimized for more than 2 participants, but the logic is valid for a multiparty call as well.

 ### Setup (Local)